 This intense period of learning elevated the body to be the focus in the discipline of medicine where it has remained being so at the expense of the mind.

 There is now a wealth of scientific research demonstrating how your mind affects your body and how this can be utilised to our benefit and to improve your fertility.

-Harvard psychologist Professor Ellen Langer has spent her entire career investigating the power of our mind.
+Harvard psychologist Prof Ellen Lange has spent her entire career investigating the power of our mind.

 “Everybody knows in some way that our minds affect our physical being, but I don’t think people are aware of just how profound the effect actually is,” she says.

-Prof. Langer’s research started over 30 years ago in 1979 when she carried out a ground-breaking experimentwhich is being depicted by the Hollywood film ‘Counter Clockwise’.
+Prof. Langer’s research started over 30 years ago in 1979 when she carried out a ground-breaking experiment which called ‘Counter Clockwise’.
 She wanted to know whether recreating a state of mind from 20 years earlier would make any changes in the bodies of participants.